eduardz1/Master-Thesis/chapters/sota.typ

   - nabla dot 1/rho nabla p - omega^2 / kappa p = f .
 $ <acoustic-wave-equation>

 Here the medium is represented by the density $rho$ and the bulk modulus $kappa$ while $f$ represents the source.
 The angular frequency is represented with $omega$.
 To solve numerically the wave propagation problem, one needs to discretize the equation.
 Several methods exist for solving the @PDE:pl, common ways include @FDM:pl, a class of numerical methods for solving differential equations representable with the Taylor formula, equations of the form $f'(x) approx (f(x + d x) - f(x - d x)) / (d x)$, by approximating derivatives trough finite differences and Galerkin Methods, which instead approximate the space of the solution.
-This last approach is particularly useful with large meshes because it doesn't require homogeneous cell sizes, meaning that regions of particular interest can be prioritized.

-To achieve this partitioning, @HAWEN currently employ a partitioner called METIS @x-METIS, which splits the mesh in triangles leading the solution to each triangle being defined by a smaller equation.

-Once partitioned, one common way to solve the @PDE using Galerkin methods would be the @FEM:long technique.
+Once the domain is discretized into cells, in the case of the software we're considering we use simplexes, one common way to solve the @PDE using Galerkin methods would be the @FEM:long technique.
 As can be seen in @fem-dg-hdg, this method results in a mesh where each triangle's solution are coupled with the neighboring triangle, limiting the potential for concurrent computations.

-A first approach to tackle this problem is the usage of @DG:long methods, a class of @FEM:pl using completely discontinuous basis functions which results in embarrassingly high parallel efficiency @x-DiscontinousGalerkin. @DG also enables $frak(p)$-adaptivity, meaning that each cell in a mesh can have a different order, a characteristic that is particularly useful when dealing with large meshes.
-The high computational cost associated with @DG, however, makes it largely unsuitable for real world applications.
+A first approach to tackle this problem is the usage of @DG:long methods, a class of @FEM:pl using completely discontinuous basis functions which results in embarrassingly high parallel efficiency @x-DiscontinousGalerkin.
+This characteristic makes it a good target for @GPU acceleration, #cite(<x-GPUDG>, form: "prose") explore this with good success and high occupancy. @DG also enables $frak(p)$-adaptivity, meaning that each cell in a mesh can have a different order, a characteristic that is particularly useful when dealing with large meshes.
+The high computational cost associated with @DG, however, makes it very expensive, compared to traditional methods, for real world applications.
 To address this issue, @HDG:long (@HDG:short) are introduced.

 Compared to traditional @DG methods, @HDG reduces significantly the number of globally coupled @DOF, which can allow for a substantial reduction in the computational cost and memory usage @x-HDG.
 We see in @fem-dg-hdg, how @HDG introduces additional #lower[@DOF:long] at the border of each cell.
 By ignoring the inner #lower[@DOF:long], this method results in a smaller when using high order basis functions, which result in a more accurate solution.